RAD-sequencing

 Description

 RAD (Restriction-site Associated DNA) sequencing is a method by which certain restriction enzymes are used to fragment genomic DNA samples, followed by size selection and sequencing of molecules within a certain size range.
 This enables reproducible enrichment of a particular set of genomic loci, where the loci retained for sequencing are more or less randomly distributed over the genome.
-The sequence data resulting from this application may be used for downstream applications including, but not limited to: Linkage analysis, inference of population genetics metrics and polymorphism discovery.
+The sequence data resulting from this application may be used for downstream applications, including linkage analysis, inference of population genetics metrics and polymorphism discovery.

 Sample requirements

 We run RAD-seq library preps in batches of 94 samples.
-We use two controls in worksets, please consult our sample submission page for details on how to load your samples in plates.
+We use two controls per batch, please consult our sample submission page for details on how to load your samples in plates.

 InputPurified EcoRI-cut DNA.
 Gel results must be provided.